CosmWasm/cw-plus/packages/storage-plus/README.md

 Moreover, some other types can be used as well, like addresses and address references, pairs and triples, and integer types.

-If the key represents and address, we suggest using `&Addr` for keys in storage, instead of `String` or string slices.
+If the key represents an address, we suggest using `&Addr` for keys in storage, instead of `String` or string slices.
 This implies doing address validation through `addr_validate` on any address passed in via a message, to ensure it's a legitimate address, and not random text which will fail later.
 `pub fn addr_validate(&self, &str) -> Addr` in `deps.api` can be used for address validation, and the returned `Addr`